Welcome to today's edition of the Rush 24-7 podcast.

 He said the state has a compelling interest.

-The reason we are upholding affirmative action is because of the rich learning experience afforded by racial diversity on campus.
+If there is a compelling reason, compelling, at the bottom line, Justice Kennedy wrote, and I'm paraphrasing, the reason we are upholding affirmative action is because of the rich learning experience afforded by racial diversity on campus.

 No, it was a compelling interest.

-And that has become the compelling interest the state has in supporting racial quotas, which means that this absolutely vacuous argument,
+And that has become the compelling interest the state has in supporting racial quotas, which means that this absolutely vacuous argument that the left has been advancing for years,

-that the left has been advancing for years, that there is the answer to practically every solution in diversity has now been sanctioned as a compelling interest of the state.
+that there is the answer to practically every solution in diversity, has now been sanctioned as a compelling interest of the state.

-Meaning that the United States was founded so as to provide diversity among the people.
+meaning that the United States was founded so as to provide diversity among the people.

-That the best thing we can do in a business is to make sure it's diverse, not hired qualified people.
+You've heard their arguments about diversity, that the best thing we can do in a business is to make sure it's diverse, not hired qualified people.

 We change the focus from merit to racial allocation.